KDE/digikam-doc/slideshow_tools/presentation_tool.rst

 .. figure:: images/presentation_main.webp

-The Use OpenGL Slideshow Transitions checkbox enables very smooth image transitions using the OpenGL display mode.
+The **Use OpenGL Transitions** checkbox enables very smooth image transitions using the OpenGL display mode.
 Be sure you have OpenGL enabled on your graphics card, since otherwise the slideshow will be very slow.

-The Print Filename checkbox enables displaying the image filename in the lower left corner.
+The **Print Filename** checkbox enables displaying the image filename in the lower left corner.

-The Loop checkbox will enable running the whole show in an endless loop (until manually stopped with Esc).
+The **Loop** checkbox will enable running the whole show in an endless loop (until manually stopped with Esc).

-The Shuffle Image checkbox will enable displaying the images randomly (not using the current images collection order).
+The **Shuffle Images** checkbox will enable displaying the images randomly (not using the current images collection order).

-The Delay Between Images may be set in millisecond steps.
+The **Delay Between Images** may be set in millisecond steps.
 1500 milliseconds correspond to 1.5 seconds and is a good default value.
 The best timing depends also a bit on your computer power and the transition effect.
 Try it out before you show it to your friends!

-There are more than a dozen Transition Effects available to choose from.
-The Random selection will change the transition effect with every image.
+There are more than a dozen **Transition Effects** available to choose from.
+The **Random** selection will change the transition effect with every image.

 The **Caption** page from the tool allows to customize the font properties to render item description over the screen.